grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Hopefully they won't.
 Give me a new batch of ranges to them."

-Chips read out the ranges, and Percy marked them down.
-The sub with the ram had completed their circle, passed through the point they had started at, and had turned in the opposite direction now.
+Chips read out the numbers, and Percy marked them down.
+The sub with the ram had completed their circle, passed through the point they had started at, and had turned in the opposite direction.

 "They're coming towards us now," Percy said.